oracle-livelabs/database/mds-intro/enableopsi/enableopsi.md

 2. Click on **Enable Demo Mode** to enable Demo Mode.

       ![Enable Demo Mode](./images/opsi-enable-demo.png " ")

+      **Note:** Steps 3-4 is a one-time setup that ensures data access across the tenancy.
+If you are re-enabling **Demo Mode** and do not see these prompts, it means the policy has already been applied.

 3. On the **Complete prerequisites** pop-up click on **Apply**.
 When enabling demo mode, a policy is created to allow read-only access to the demo tenancy's data.
 It may take up to 1 or 2 minutes for the policy to allow data access across the tenancies.
 If you are receiving authorization errors you may need to refresh the page until they have cleared, or you will need to engage an administrator or user with elevated privileges to create the policy.